To form an LLC, you file articles of organization (or similar document) with the state business filing office—typically, the Secretary of State.

 It’s highly recommended that you open a bank account in your LLC’s name, rather than use your personal bank account for business purposes.

-If you use your personal bank account for business purposes, you might even end up losing the limited liability that you obtained by creating your LLC.
+If you use your personal bank account for business purposes, you put your limited liability protection at risk.
 You definitely don’t want that!

 Did you know that you aren’t required to operate your LLC under the legal name that’s listed in your articles of organization?
 It’s true; you can use a different name.